input-output-hk/technical-docs/source/glossary.rst

      - transactions per second.
    * - transaction
      - an instance that represents the process of sending or receiving funds in the system.
+   * - treasury
+     - a virtual pot where 5% of all earned rewards go every epoch.
+During the Voltaire era, treasury reserves will be used for further development, system improvements, and to ensure the long-term sustainability of Cardano.
    * - tx
      - see transaction
    * - UTXO